 Please review the eligibility criteria, below, then use the online form to submit your application for a CEL TA award.

-Faculty Eligibility: 1) instructors interested in developing a community-engaged learning course by “test teaching” it, and 2) instructors who teach a CEL-designated class may apply for a CEL TA award.
+For Faculty: 1) instructors interested in developing a community-engaged learning course by “test teaching” it, and 2) instructors who teach a CEL-designated class may apply for a CEL TA award.

-Student Eligibility: Instructors may select an undergraduate or graduate student for their CEL teaching assistant.
+For Students: Instructors may select an undergraduate or graduate student for their CEL teaching assistant.
 Prior community-engaged learning coursework is highly preferred, but not mandatory.
 The Bennion Center also can help you identify a student to serve as your CEL TA.
 In this case, preference will be given to students in the Bennion Center Scholars Program, which helps undergraduates apply their academic knowledge to community issues.

 Program Support for CEL TA's